Detecting Errors in a Quantum Network with Pauli Checks: Results

-The number of qubits and CNOT gates required for recursive PCS, are only polynomial functions of the number of recursion levels.
-Since we only perform CNOT checks for the recursions, the cost in terms of the number of ancilla qubits and in terms of number of CNOTs for the right checks (if we want to include the left checks, multiply the formula by 2) is
+The number of qubits and CNOT gates required for recursive PCS X\&Z, are only polynomial functions of the number of recursion levels.
+From Fig.~\ref{fig:pcs_circ_xz_recursion_circ}, the cost in terms of the number of ancilla qubits and the number of CNOTs for the right checks are each given by the function

-where $r$ is the recursion level.
-Also, in practice we can vary the amount of protection each recursion provides.
+where $r$ is the recursion level and the 4 is appears since the circuit shows only one of the parties.
+In practice we can vary the amount of protection each recursion provides.
 For instance, we can choose not to protect all the ancillas from the previous recursion or we can use different checks.
 We can do this because PCS is a flexible method.
 Thus, we can reduce the cost of recursion if desired.

-\subsection{Relation to Quantum Error Correction}
+\subsubsection{Relation to Quantum Error Correction}

 The PCS scheme can be viewed from the perspective of quantum error correction with stabilizer codes.
 The left PCS gates perform encoding and the right PCS gates perform decoding.
 We can determine the stabilizers of the state after the left PCS X\&Z checks (orange gates) in Fig.~\ref{fig:pcs_xz_fidelities_circ}.
 PCS X\&Z can be considered a distance 1 code because it cannot detect an arbitrary single qubit error.
+However, PCS X\&Z can detect arbitrary single qubit errors on the targeted qubits.

-The recursive PCS X\&Z (shown with two recursions in Fig.~\ref{fig:pcs_circ_xz_recursion_circ}) forms a proper code space and it generates a family of distance 2 codes \cite{gottesman_1997stabilizerCodes}.
+The recursive PCS X\&Z (shown with two recursions in Fig.~\ref{fig:pcs_circ_xz_recursion_circ}) generates a family of distance 2 codes \cite{gottesman_1997stabilizerCodes}.
 With 1 recursion the scheme forms a [[5, 1, 2]] code.
 With 2 recursions the scheme forms a [[7, 1, 2]] code.
 Thus, this scheme generates a [[2$(r-1)+5$, 1, 2]] code for recursion $r\geq 1$.
 An interesting property of these codes is that the weight (non identity components) of the generators of their stabilizer groups are upper bounded by 4 irrespective of the number of recursions.
 There is only one generator that has weight 4 and it is given by $Z_\rho Z_{a_1}X_{a_2}Z_{a_4}$.
-The family of codes are locally equivalent to a CSS code through $H$ gates at appropriate locations after the encoding.
+The family of codes are locally equivalent to Calderbank-Shor-Steane (CSS) codes through $H$ gates at appropriate locations after the encoding.
 The transformation to a CSS code follows a pattern, where we apply $H_{a_2}H_{a_3}$, $H_{a_6}H_{a_7}$, $H_{a_{10}}H_{a_{11}}$, etc. after the left checks of the recursive PCS X\&Z circuit.

 Note that some single qubit errors can be uniquely identified and corrected by this encoding.
 Let us consider the complete PCS circuit for [[5, 1, 2]].
 There is only one single qubit error that generates the error syndrome [0010], where we arranged the ancilla measurement outcomes as $a_1a_2\cdots a_4$.
 The unique single qubit error before the right checks that generates this syndrome is $Z_{a_3}$.
 However, some higher weight errors can generate this same syndrome such as $X_{\rho}X_{a_1}$ before the right checks.
 Thus, the tradeoff is an increase of the postselection rate by the first order of the error rate $p$, while decreasing the fidelity by the second order of $p$.